 This modern pre-clubbing venue crams with an unpretentious gay and lesbian crowd of 18-40 plus.
 Strippers perform on Friday nights, and comedy drag queens on Saturdays and Sundays.
 Make sure you turn up before 1am to get a stage-side table.
-Sitges lacks the cruisey edge of other gay-lesbian venues.
-Map K5 • Avda.
+Sitges lacks the cruisey edge of other gav-lesbian venues.

+- Avda.
 Córdoba 4119, Palermo Viejo

 - Open from 10:30pm Wed-Sun

-- Open from 10:30pm vved-Sun

 - 4861-3763 www.sitgesonline.com.ar